RU09342/lab-3-interrupts-and-timers-plunketts8/Button Based Delay/README.md

-# Button Blink
+# Button Based Delay

-The goal of this lab was to write a program that would toggle the state of a LED with the push of a button.
+The goal of this lab was to write a program that would implement a timer based interrupt to blink the LED at a user generated frequency.

 ## Implementation